kjschmidlab/GGoutlieR/paper/paper.md

 # Statement of need

-Landscape genomics is a thriving field in ecological conservation (CITATION) and evolutionary genetics (CITATION), which provides insights into associations between genetic variation and environmental factors.
+Landscape genomics is a thriving field in ecological conservation and evolutionary genetics [@aguirre2021evolutionary; @lasky2023genotype], which provides insights into associations between genetic variation and environmental factors.
 This methodology requires reliable geographical and genomic information of biological samples.
 To recognize whether data are reliable, researchers may scrutinize associations between genetic similarities and geographical origins of biological samples before carrying out further studies.
 The pairwise genetic similarities of samples are expected to decline as geographical distances between origin habitats increase, so-called isolation-by-distance assumption.